Dualstar: 1994–1998: The Adventures of and You're Invited Series

 Me and My Shadow, which would co-star Steve Guttenberg and Kirstie Alley, started filming right after filming wrapped on Full House and was shot in New York.
 Each sister was paid $1.6 million for their roles in the film.

 The fifth and sixth installments of The Adventures of Mary-Kate & Ashley, The Case of the Fun House Mystery and The Case of the Christmas Caper were filmed back to back.
 As well as the first video in a new series, You're Invited to Mary-Kate & Ashley's entitled Sleepover Party.
 All three tapes were released on video on September 12, 1995.

 Me and My Shadow was retitled It Takes Two, and premiered at the Heartland International Film Festival on November 9, 1995, and released domestically to theaters on November 17, 1995.
 It Takes Two was generally well received, with The Los Angeles Times saying, "as for the Olsen twins, they're perky, precocious types, throwbacks to an earlier Hollywood in which children tended to perform rather than act..."
 The $14 million film only made $19.5 million at the box office, but made a hefty $75 million in home video sales.

-On April 10, 1996, it was announced Mary-Kate and Ashley, signed a 14-book publishing agreement with Parachute Publishing.
-Parachuete would produce and publish books inspired by the Dualstar serials The Adventures of Mary-Kate & Ashley, and You're Invited to Mary-Kate & Ashley's.
+On April 10, 1996, it was announced that Mary-Kate and Ashley, signed a 14-book publishing agreement with Parachute Publishing.
+Parachute would produce and publish books inspired by the Dualstar serials The Adventures of Mary-Kate & Ashley, and You're Invited to Mary-Kate & Ashley's.
 Ashley and Mary-Kate were involved in the writing of each book.
 "We meet with the editors and tell them things we like to do," says Mary-Kate.
 "I like to horseback ride, so there is a horseback riding adventure.
 We both like to surf, so there's a surfing book.
 And Ashley likes ballet, so we did a ballet story."

 Since one of the Olsen family's favorite vacation spots was Hawaii, in 1996 Dualstar decided to send the family to the island.
 While they were there, from June to July, Mary-Kate and Ashley filmed four videos You're Invited to Mary-Kate & Ashley's Hawaiian Beach Party, The Case of the Hotel Who-Done-It, The Case of the Volcano Mystery, and The Case of the U.S. Navy Adventure.
 Afterwards, the Olsens were sent to film The Case of the U.S. Space Camp Mission, at a Space Camp in Huntsville, Alabama.
 Despite being filmed after the Hawaiian videos, The Case of the U.S. Space Camp Mission would be released first.

 For the videos, Thorne would come up with story ideas and work with the writers.
-One day he found himself thinking, "lets put them on Jet Skis," which inspired the You're Invited To Mary-Kate and Ashley's Hawaiian Beach Party video.
+One day he found himself thinking, "let's put them on Jet Skis," which inspired the You're Invited To Mary-Kate and Ashley's Hawaiian Beach Party video.